TirousCoded/TAUL/docs/language/ambiguity errors.md

 When a composite expression with *alternatives* is matched, one of the alternatives is selected to use for the match.

-Each alternative has a *FIRST set*, and the way the system selects which alternative to use is based on which alternative's *FIRST set*, if any, contains the next symbol being matched against.
+Each alternative has a *FIRST set*, which *given the set of input sequences the alternative's pattern can match* is the set of all of the *first* symbols of said sequences.
+The way the system selects which alternative to use is based on which alternative's *FIRST set*, if any, contains the next symbol being matched against.

 When two or more alternatives for a given composite expression contain the same symbol in their *FIRST sets*, the grammar is deemed *ambiguous*.